svenssonaxel/diff-format/MAIN.md

 Tools designed to consume hintful diff format should prioritize the semantic information in the prefixed version over that in the unprefixed.

-### Hintful compatibility format
+### Compat format

-The hintful compatibility diff format is a subset of the hintful diff format, with one added restriction:
+The compat diff format is a subset of the hintful diff format, with one added restriction:
 No unprefixed hunks may use the hintful hunk format.

-A hintful compatibility diff format file can be used as-is by tools designed to consume unified diff format.
+A compat diff format file can be used as-is by tools designed to consume unified diff format.

 ## Motivation